Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 While support at Kronen & Söhne is extremely good, this model suffers from a lack of quality control and exhibits poor accuracy.
 The KS069 is not recommended.

 Unlike many Chinese watch companies, Kronen & Söhne makes the effort to package their timepieces in watch boxes and provide tags and documentation.
-The following poll is an attempt to gauge how important packaging is in relationship to the extra costs the manufacturer must pass on to their customers.
+The following poll is an attempt to gauge how important packaging is in relationship to the extra costs the manufacturer must pass on to its customers.

 © 2017 Walter Shillington